vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 # Integration guide

 :::danger Don't forget to reload the application
-Due to the bug, application doesn't automatically reload after saving the changes in Server Middleware.
+Due to the bug, the application doesn't automatically reload after saving the changes in Server Middleware.
 Due to this, you have to restart the application manually.
-This issue will be fixed in future update.
+This issue will be fixed in a future update.
 :::

 ::: warning Want to build an integration?